Adjoint action of automorphism groups on radical endomorphisms, generic equivalence and Dynkin quivers: Representation varieties and generic sections

-The path algebra $k\Delta$ of $\Delta$ is the algebra with basis the set of paths in $\Delta$.
-For two paths $p$ and $q$, their product is defined to be the composition $pq$ if $q$ ends where $p$ starts, and zero otherwise.
-Let $e_i$ denote the trivial path of length zero at vertex $i$.
-The trivial paths form a complete set of orthogonal idempotents for $k\Delta$.
-There is an equivalence of categories between left $k\Delta$-modules and representations of $\Delta$.
+The path algebra $A=kQ$ is the algebra with basis the set of paths in $Q$.
+For two paths $p$ and $q$, their product is defined to be the composition $pq$, if $q$ terminates where $p$ starts, and zero otherwise.
+For each vertex $i\in Q_0$, let $e_i$ denote the trivial path of length zero at $i$.
+The trivial paths form a set of pairwise orthogonal idempotents for $A$.
+There is an equivalence of categories between left $A$-modules and representations of $Q$.
+Using this equivalence, any representation of $Q$ can be viewed as an $A$-module, and vice versa.